kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 Texture synthesis with user defined tags: (texture_synthesis_with_tags.ipynb)

-For texture synthesis with user defined tags we modified the VGG feature extractor to concatenate the tag to the end of the feature space.
+For texture synthesis with user defined tags we modified the VGG feature extractor to downsample and concatenate the tag to the end of the feature space for each of the feature layer outputs.
 We also modified the loss and fitting functions to take the input and desired output tag.
-We then tested this method on the images the authors used in their paper.
+We then tested this method on the images the authors used in their paper after extracting them manually and after some preprocessing steps.

 Style transfer: (style_transfer.ipynb)